• Ways to Cultivate MIndfulness

 When you think about what you can give, think about things that make you feel good.

 Sometimes, the best thing you can give to another person is simply your presence.
-You want to know where I started?
+Reaching out to someone.
+Showing them that they’re seen.
+That they’re not alone.

 How to Practice Giving